bigskysoftware/htmx/www/essays/hypermedia-apis-vs-data-apis.md

 ```

 So far, so standard web 1.0 application, and thus far the data-API and hypermedia API needs haven't diverged very much,
-although note that the hypermedia API is *self describing* and could be modified (say, changing the URL for creating
+although it is worth noteing that the hypermedia API is *self describing* and could be modified (say, changing the URL for creating
 contacts) without breaking the hypermedia application.

 Now we get to the part where htmx is needed: polling the server for updates to the table occasionally.
 To do this